tinaxvu/CourseReviews/README.md

 ### [Author 1 - replace this with their name]

-* Author 1 contributions
+* Tested all database driver methods
+* Implemented get course search methods
+* Created implemented course search scene
-* as a bulleted list
+*
-* each line starts with an asterisk and a space

 ### [Author 2 - replace this with their name]